Combat

 On your turn, you can take one of each of the following actions.

-• Motive Action.
-Motive actions usually involve simple movement.
+- Motive Action.
+Motive actions usually involve movement, but can sometimes involve a deliberate choice to fogo movement.
 Most Motive actions only require rolls when there are unusual circumstances (such as slippery surfaces or exceptional threats).

 You can take up to three Free Actions per round.
 Free actions do not need to be taken on your turn.